Raise Your Glass: Critical reception

-The song received acclaim from contemporary music critics.
 Nick Levine from Digital Spy was largely positive with the song, giving it 5/5 stars and describing it as "a full-throttle pop/rock stomper with a chorus as subtle as a porn star's cleavage, some classic Pink ad-libs and the best so-dumb-it's-genius couplet of the year: 'Don't be fancy / Just get dancey'... after ten years of sterling service to all things pop, the (pink) champagne's on us."
-Becky Bain from Idolator said that "Pink lifts her glass to toast all the 'dirty little freaks' in her new party track."
 Fraser McAlpine from BBC blog rated it 4/5 stars, saying that "it has to SOUND like wild and crazy fun.
 It should probably rock, or at least claim to rock.
 There must be a big celebratory chorus, something which brings everyone together in a glorious celebration of Brand Pink.
 There should be a few silly one-liners, rampant abuse of the English language, a few extravagant claims, a strutting self-regard mixed with a giggling self-depreciation, a sneer and a smile."